mikaer86/Fundamentals/README.md

 # Fundamentals
-Basics in html, oss and javascript
+Basics in html, css and javascript